tenzir/tenzir/web/docs/understand/data-model/schemas.md

 In practice, many tools often "dumb down" their rich internal representation into a generic piece of JSON, CSV, or text.
-This puts the burden of gaining actionable insights onto the analyst downstream: either they work with a minimal layer of typing, or they put in effort to (re)apply a coat of typing by writing a schema.
+This puts the burden of gaining actionable insights onto the user downstream: either they work with a minimal layer of typing, or they put in effort to (re)apply a coat of typing by writing a schema.